 Asociación Pro-bienestar de la Familia de Guatemala (APROFAM)

-APROFAM is the largest non-governmental family planning provider in Guatemala and has more than 40 years of experience providing sexual and reproductive health services.
-Operating through 27 clinics, APROFAM’s 3,000 community health promoters and youth peer educators fill service delivery gaps by bringing vital health care to people living in rural and marginalized communities throughout the country.
-Its integrated services include gynecological care, cervical cancer screening and vaccination, pre- and post-natal care, post-abortion care, family planning, contraceptive distribution, screening for gender-based violence, and STI prevention, testing, and treatment.
+With more than forty years of experience, APROFAM is the largest non-governmental sexual and reproductive health care provider in Guatemala.
+Operating twenty-seven clinics and five mobile health units, its 3,000 community health promoters and youth peer educators fill service delivery gaps by bringing vital health care to people living in rural and marginalized communities throughout the country.
+Its integrated services include gynecological care, contraceptive distribution, cervical cancer screening, post-abortion care, and STI testing and treatment.
+In 2013, APROFAM provided more than 1.6 million services nationwide.